spookyorange/discord-linux-install/README.md

 ```

-Updates handled automatically now, you can just run the install script and all good!
+Updates are handled automatically now, you can just run the install script and all good!

 ```bash